David Caul Graduate Research Fund

 Application Period: April 27 – May 31, 2020

-This grant is designed to support research that is primarily concerned with dissociation or closely related topics.
+This fund is designed to support research that is primarily concerned with dissociation or closely related topics.

 The award is named for David Caul, MD, the fourth president of ISSTD in 1987, (then known as the International Society for the Study of Multiple Personality & Dissociation) a dedicated and beloved leader in the field of dissociation.

-Graduate students and undergraduate honors students are eligible to apply for grants up to $1500.
-Please note that grants for projects less than $1500 are also encouraged.
+Graduate students and undergraduate honors students are eligible to apply for funding up to $1500.
+Please note that funding for projects less than $1500 are also encouraged.

 For consideration, the Applicant must fulfill the following criteria:

 - A graduate student (in a Masters, PsyD, or PhD program) in psychology, psychiatry, social work, or related fields or

 Postdocs are not eligible for the Caul Research Fund